Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/Chapter019-revision1.md

 "Church methodology," Korren confirmed grimly.
 "They learned that destroying traditional sites outright provoked too much resistance.
 Better to modify them gradually, making changes that looked like practical improvements while actually severing the connections that made traditional magic possible."

 When they finally crested the ridge overlooking the stone circle, Lin understood why the clans were willing to risk everything for this gathering.
-Below lay seven ancient megaliths arranged in a near-perfect ring, their carved faces catching the late afternoon light like windows into forgotten wisdom.
-But even from a distance, damage was evident—deliberate defacement where carved symbols had been chiseled away, gaps in the circle where stones had been moved slightly out of alignment, scars in the earth where connecting patterns had been broken.
+Below lay seven ancient megaliths arranged in a near-perfect ring, their carved faces catching the late afternoon light.
+But even from a distance, damage was evident—deliberate defacement where carved symbols had been chiseled away, gaps in the circle where stones had been moved slightly out of alignment.

 "Church teams hit this site two years ago," Korren confirmed.
 "Tried to 'cleanse' the stones of pagan influence.
 Left enough intact to claim historical preservation while destroying the functional elements that made traditional magic possible."